filmil/lit2md/cmd/lit2md/main.go.md

 		}
 	}

+	//] Don't forget to close your open code blocks at the very end.

 	// If we end in the "code" state, close the code block. if state == StateCode {
 		fmt.Fprintf(out, "```\n")
 	}
 	return nil
 }

+//] run converts `inputFilename` to `outputFilename`.
+We use per-language map
+//] `langMap`, where the language is determined by file extension.
+This is
+//] simplistic, but enough for now.
+//]
+//] `run` only exists to convert the filenames to a reader and a writer, and
+//] to emit any initialization errors.
+This allows us to `convert` and `run`
+//] in unit tests easily.

 func run(inputFilename, outputFilename string, langMap map[string]Cfg) error {
 	if inputFilename == "" {